 Membership Requests from Pages: Unless you want pages to join (a form of self-promotion), make sure you check that pages cannot join.

 Post Approval: If you want to force all posts to be approved by the admin or a moderator, you can check this box.
 You can do this for new members, and then, once they are approved, they will be able to post any time they would like.

 Keyword Alerts: You can set triggers to get a notification for words in your group.
-For example, if you do not allow DMs, you could establish an alert so that when someone adds that phrase to their thread or comment, you will get an alert.
+For example, if you do not allow DMs, you could establish an alert and be notified when someone adds that phrase to their thread or comment.

 Now that you have a group, you need to get people to join so you can get the conversations going.
 There are some simple ways to do it that will take little effort (and no money) so you can increase your members.

 Add it to your newsletter

 Check out your welcome sequence and invite new subscribers to join your group too!
 A simple statement is all you need!